 - Fire and Pest Resistant: Stone is impervious to fire, insects, and mould, making it highly durable.

-Disadvantages of Stone Cladding
+Disadvantages Of Stone Cladding

 - High Cost: Stone cladding is expensive to install and requires professional masonry work.